Back to: BUSINESS & PERSONAL FINANCE

 A Little More on What does on a Shoestring Mean

-Oftentimes, a shoestring budget is a budget that is extremely little and insufficient for the underlying project.
-However, there is a notion that if a shoestring budget is stretched, the fund budgeted might just be enough for the project.
-A shoestring budget is likened to a shoelace that when stretched, is enough to keep a pair of shoe fitted, if the shoelace is not enough to keep the hoes close after being stretched, some parts will be left open.
+While a shoestring budget is a budget is generally considered insufficient for the underlying project, there is a notion that, if a shoestring budget is stretched, the budget might just be enough for the project.